 The response time of a server is typically measured with what is known as Time to First Byte (or TTFB).

 As you run several speed tests, you may see a slight variation in the TTFB number, however, for the most part, it should be more or less consistent.
 Slight variations can be caused by a variety of factors that affect latency.
 Although, if you’re experiencing significant differences, this may indicate a more severe underlying performance issue.

 There are a few factors that can come into play when discussing reasons why a server’s response time is slow.
 These include:

 - Poor web hosting - A web host that uses legacy hardware/software will result in a slower response time for the user.
-Furthermore, even if your hosting provider offers the most up-to-date equipment available, there are various hosting options available.
+Furthermore, even if your hosting provider offers the most up to date equipment available, there are various hosting options available.
 Typically, web hosts offer (at a minimum) shared hosting, VPS, and dedicated hosting solutions.

 - Increased traffic - Increased traffic means more resources are being used.
 Therefore, if your server’s capacity level is reached, then visitors will experience slower response times or even error codes such as bandwidth limit exceeded.

 - Bloated webpages - Webpages can get pretty bloated if the right optimization practices aren’t in place.
 This includes things like oversized images, non-responsive images, non-minified CSS/JS files, etc.

 - Lack of caching - Caching is a crucial step in delivering content faster to users.
 However, the lack thereof creates unnecessary waiting periods due to the fact that the browser must request assets from the server every time instead of accessing them from a local or intermediary cache.